Kingfrankbob/MatrixAPI/readme.md

 ### Endpoints

-- `/api/weather`: Displays the current weather information on the LED matrix.
+- `/`: Method: `GET` Displays the current weather information on the LED matrix.
-- `/api/pool`: Displays pool art on the LED matrix.
+- `/api/frame`: Method: `GET`,  Params: `index` ~ Get the led values at the current index (varies per type).
+- `/api/setframe`: Method: `GET`, Params: `type` ~ Sets the current frame to give according to the `type` param.
+- `/api/wfc`: Metohd: `GET` Regenerate the WFC object and display.

+### Screens

+- pool: Will display a pool graphic, temperature of the pool and green house temperature with a super secret number...
+- weather: Will display the weather based on your current location.
-- `/api/time`: Displays the current time on the LED matrix.
+- time: Displays and analog and digital clock for the current time.
-- `/api/hilbert`: Displays a Hilbert curve animation on the LED matrix.
-- `/api/wfc`: Generates and displays a pattern using the wave function collapse algorithm.
+- wfc: Generates a WFC screen, and then renders it by pixel by pixel.
+- hilbert: generates the points, then colors them according to the randomness.

 ### CircuitPython

 The `circiutpy_files` directory contains CircuitPython code for interacting with the Matrix API from a microcontroller.
 Update the `YOUR_API_URL` variable in `code.py` to point to your running instance of the Matrix API.